-The University of Hawaii at Hilo awards a number of academic merit scholarships.
-The purpose of the scholarship program is to recognize students who have demonstrated outstanding academic performance and to encourage those students who show academic potential and a willingness to participate in community activities.
+The University of Hawaiʻi at Hilo awards a number of academic merit scholarships.
+The purpose of the scholarship program is to recognize students who have demonstrated outstanding academic performance and to encourage those students who show academic potential and willingness to participate in community activities.
 The scholarship awards imply the expectation of continued exceptional performance and leadership by the recipients in the years ahead.
-These awards are competitive.
 Normally, recipients must be enrolled full-time and demonstrate financial need.
-You may apply for scholarships at https://uhhhawaii.scholarships.ngwebsolutions.com
+You may apply for these scholarships at: https://uhsys.scholarships.ngwebsolutions.com.

 B. Athletic Scholarships

 The various team coaches in the Athletic Department determine these awards.

 In the Fall of 2007, UH Hilo established a Pacific Islander scholarship.
 The scholarship is awarded for the difference between the 150% tuition rate (also known as the “WUE” tuition rate) and the resident tuition rate.
 Students do not need to submit an application; eligible students will be automatically considered for this scholarship.
 In order to be eligible for this scholarship, students must meet the following criteria:

 - be accepted by the UH Hilo Admissions Office with a residency status of “Pacific Islander Non-Resident Exempt”.
 The students residency status is reflected on the acceptance letter issued by the Admissions Office.